 National Black Arts Festival

 Throughout the year, the National Black Arts Festival (NBAF) in Atlanta showcases performing arts, literature and visual arts produced by creative artists of African descent.
-NBAF produces year-round educational programming while collaborating with partners in and around the Atlanta area.
+Although no longer a festival, NBAF produces year-round educational programming and fundraising for the arts while collaborating with partners in and around the Atlanta area.
 The National Black Arts Festival was first held in Atlanta in 1988 and continues to be part of a long-lasting African American tradition in support of Black artists.

 Cricket Celebration Bowl